pygridtools/drmaa-python/docs/tutorials.rst

 On line 13 we set the ``remoteCommand`` attribute.
 This attribute tells DRMAA where to find the program we want to run.
 Its value is the path to the executable.
-The path be be either relative or absolute.
+The path can be either relative or absolute.
 If relative, it is relative to the ``workingDirectory`` attribute, which if not set defaults to the user's home directory.
 For more information on DRMAA attributes, please see the attributes man page.
 Note that for this program to work, the script